Working in Bangalore?

 Although the Indian ICT sector has been slowing down somewhat, it seems to be stagnating on a fairly high level.
 Thus the IT industry still provides most of the jobs for expats working in Bangalore.
 Thousands of IT specialists, quite a few of them from abroad, are employed in Electronic City, a “Silicon Park” on the outskirts of town.
 However, many mid-level and lower-level positions in the big IT companies are filled by highly qualified, but low-salaried locals.

 Expats working in Bangalore are usually recruited for upper management.
 However, this stronghold, too, is challenged by returning Indians, who bring local knowledge plus experience gained abroad to the job.
 While most expatriates are relocated by their companies on foreign assignments, it is also possible to find a job with an Indian company recruiting from overseas.

 Information technology is not the only big player on the job market for expats.
 With a considerable percentage of India’s biotechnology companies based in Bangalore, the city has built up a strong international presence in this field.
 The Bangalore Biotech Park in Electronic City is one of the most well-known institutions.
 Other popular occupations for expats are in banking and finance.

-Aviation, aerospace technology, electronic engineering, and automotive manufacturing, as well as equipment and machinery may also be of interest to foreign employees working in Bangalore.
-However, both mechanical engineering and India’s electronics industry were rather stagnating in the course of 2012, and it remains to be seen how this fields will be developing in the near future.
+Aviation, aerospace technology, electronic engineering, and automotive manufacturing, as well as equipment and machinery, may also be of interest to foreign employees working in Bangalore.
+However, both mechanical engineering and India’s electronics industry were rather stagnating in the course of 2012, these sectors are growing across India, with the electronics industry even expected to reach 400 billion USD by 2022.